Apply NowRequest Information

 Do I need an undergraduate degree?
 And, if I do, what should I major in?

 Although it isn't an official educational requirement for admission, we recommend students complete a bachelor's degree prior to entering the Doctor of Chiropractic program because some individual state licensing boards require a degree in order to practice.
-Applicants with a bachelor's degree are awarded priority seating at our Port Orange, Fla., Campus, as a bachelor's degree is required to graduate from the Doctor of Chiropractic program on that campus.
+Applicants with a bachelor's degree are awarded priority seating at our Florida campus, as a bachelor's degree is required to graduate from the Doctor of Chiropractic program on that campus.

 A specific major isn't required.
 A majority of our students choose pre-health, biology, chemistry or pre-med as their majors, but Palmer students also come with backgrounds as varied as business, English and even history.